Full flexibility of isometric immersions of metrics with low H\"older regularity in Poznyak theorem's dimension: Introduction

 for every $\epsilon>0$, and for every regularity exponent $\alpha$ in:

 there exists $\tilde u\in \mathcal{C}^{1,\alpha}(\bar\omega,\R^4)$ such that:

 \end{theorem}

-To position our result in regards to other known works, we make the following observations: \begin{itemize} \item[-] The metric regularity $\mathcal{C}^2$ is critical \cite{Nash1, Jaco, Gro_book, Gun}; since the shortness condition in our context can be easily achieved by taking arbitrary immersion and scaling it by a small constant, our result implies that $2$-dimensional $\mathcal{C}^2$ metrics always have an isometric immersion of any regularity just below $\mathcal{C}^2$ already in dimension $n=4$. \item[-] As is known in various contexts \cite{CV, Her, HarNir, Pogo2, Bor5, CDS}, rigidity does not disappear for isometric immersions of $2$-dimensional metrics into $\R^3$; we show that no rigidity statement is possible for isometric immersions into $\R^4$. \item[-] It is known \cite{CHI2} that any short immersion of a $2$-dimensional $\mathcal{C}^2$ metric $g$ can be approximated by $\mathcal{C}^{1,\alpha}$ isometric immersions into $\R^3$, for any $\alpha<1/3$; we assert the same statement up to regularity $\mathcal{C}^{1,1}$ already at the next target dimension $n=4$. \item[-] Dimension $n=4$ is the target dimension in Poznyak's theorem \cite{Poz}: the disk $B_1\subset\R^2$ with arbitrary $\mathcal{C}^\infty$ metric can be isometrically $\mathcal{C}^\infty$-immersed into $\R^4$.
-On the other hand \cite{Kallen}, for $n$ large enough there exist a $\mathcal{C}^{1,\alpha}$ isometric immersion of any $g\in\mathcal{C}^{r,\beta}$ where $r+\beta<2$, with any $\alpha<\frac{r+\beta}{2}$.
-We reach the same statements in the dimension $4$, in the context of flexibility, rather than just mere existence of a single isometric immersion. \item[-] The same result as ours has been as proved \cite{in_lew2} for the Monge-Amp\`ere system; now we treat the fully nonlinear case of (\ref{II_in}). \end{itemize} These observations are made precise in the historical account of the existence, flexibility and rigidity of isometric immersions in subsections below.
+To position our result in regards to other known works, we make the following observations: \begin{itemize} \item[-] The metric regularity $\mathcal{C}^2$ is critical \cite{Nash1, Jaco, Gro_book, Gun}; since the assumed shortness condition can be easily achieved by taking an arbitrary immersion $u$ and scaling it by a small constant, our result implies that $2$-dimensional $\mathcal{C}^2$ metrics always have an isometric immersion of any regularity up to $\mathcal{C}^{1,1}$, i.e. just below $\mathcal{C}^2$, already in dimension $n=4$. \item[-] As is known in various contexts \cite{CV, Her, HarNir, Pogo2, Bor5, CDS}, rigidity does not disappear for isometric immersions of $2$-dimensional metrics into $\R^3$; we show that no rigidity statement is possible for isometric immersions into $\R^4$. \item[-] It is known \cite{CHI2} that any short immersion of a $2$-dimensional $\mathcal{C}^2$ metric $g$ can be approximated by $\mathcal{C}^{1,\alpha}$ isometric immersions into $\R^3$, for any $\alpha<1/3$; we assert the same statement up to regularity $\mathcal{C}^{1,1}$ already at the next target dimension $n=4$. \item[-] Dimension $n=4$ is the target dimension in Poznyak's theorem \cite{Poz}: the disk $B_1\subset\R^2$ with arbitrary $\mathcal{C}^\infty$ metric can be isometrically $\mathcal{C}^\infty$-immersed into $\R^4$.
+On the other hand \cite{Kallen}, for $n$ large enough there exists a $\mathcal{C}^{1,\alpha}$ isometric immersion of any $g\in\mathcal{C}^{r,\beta}$ where $r+\beta<2$, with any $\alpha<\frac{r+\beta}{2}$.
+We reach the same statements in dimension $4$, in the context of flexibility, rather than themere existence of a single isometric immersion. \item[-] The same result as ours has been as proved \cite{in_lew2} for the Monge-Amp\`ere system; now we treat the fully nonlinear case of (\ref{II_in}). \end{itemize} These observations are made precise in the historical account of the existence, flexibility and rigidity of isometric immersions in subsections below.